 The radiologist will mark the site of the injection on your hip.
 He will clean the area with something like betadine.
 He will place a drape over the area where the procedure is done.
 He will numb the area with an anesthetic.
 This will be around the skin at the site of injection and deep to it.

 The procedure itself should be painless and you should only feel pressure.
-The radiologist will then advance a thin needle into your hip joint using the live x ray machine for guidance.
+The radiologist will then advance a thin needle into your hip joint using the live X-ray machine for guidance.

 Once the radiologist reaches the joint, a small amount of contrast will be injected to make sure the needle is in the joint.
-Once this is confirmed, then the mixture containing the steroid and anesthetic is injected.
+Once this is confirmed, the mixture containing the steroid and anesthetic is injected.

 Many patients feel immediate relief or decrease of their pain.
 Some others may initially get worse only to get better days later.
 There are some patients who don’t experience much relief.
 This may be because the pain you are feeling is not coming from the hip.
 Even if this is the case, this will help your doctor with further testing and treatment.

 The procedure usually takes under 15 minutes.
 The check in and preparation may take longer.

 It should not.
 You may feel pressure during the procedure.
 If you feel sharp or stabbing pains, then the radiologist should stop and give you more local anesthetic.

 Hip injection complications